adithyakumar303/learn-java-script/readme.md

 it would be difficult
 but also, fun

-if i walked on the moon
+if I walked on the moon
-i would fall
+I would fall
-and rroll around
+and roll around

 if i were on the ISS
-iwold fly as if i had a jetpack
+i would fly as if i had a jetpack